La Democracia, Belize

 La Democracia is a populated settlement located in the nation of Belize.
 It is a mainland village that is located in Belize District.

 It is the location of Belize's zoo and tropical education center.
 It is also the location of the Georgeville lumber branch.
-It is near the provincial border of Belize district and Cayo district.
+It is near the provincial border of Belize District and Cayo District.
 The Monkey Bay Wildlife Sanctuary is close to La Democracia.

+Demographics

+At the time of the 2010 census, La Democracia had a population of 353.
+Of these, 50.1% were Creole, 29.5% Mestizo, 11.0% Mixed, 3.1% Ketchi Maya, 2.0% Garifuna, 1.4% East Indian, 1.1% Caucasian, 1.1% Mopan Maya, 0.3% Yucatec Maya and 0.3% Mennonite.